Admissions Review

 Financial aid is the bigger gap

-Admit rates are a smaller deal than financial aid policy for most Korean families.
+Admit rates matter less than financial aid policy for most international families.
 Almost all US colleges are need-blind for domestic applicants, meaning your family's ability to pay does not affect your admission chance.
 For international students, the policy is usually different:

-• Need-blind for international: ~6 schools — Harvard, Yale, Princeton, MIT, Amherst, Bowdoin, Dartmouth (added 2022).
-At these schools, you can apply for full need without it hurting your admit chance.
+• Need-blind for international: ~6 schools (Harvard, Yale, Princeton, MIT, Amherst, Bowdoin, Dartmouth).
+You can apply for full need without it hurting your admit chance.

 • Need-aware for international: every other selective US school.
 They consider your need when admitting you.
 Asking for a lot of aid can hurt your chances.

 • No aid for international: most state schools, many less-selective private schools.
-Don't expect aid — plan to pay full COA.
+Plan to pay full COA.

-This is the single biggest financial difference between Korean and American applicants.
-A Korean student with $200k+ family income or assets won't get any need-based aid at most schools, even at sub-$80k US household income equivalents.
+This is the single biggest financial difference between international and American applicants.
 The CSS Profile asks for everything: home value, business value, retirement, all of it.
+Families with $200k+ in income or assets will likely not qualify for need-based aid at most schools.

 Visa logistics